Local approximation of multipartite quantum measurements: Applications

 The only state orthogonal to all of these is proportional to

-Therefore, the only rank-$1$ measurement discriminating these states must consist of elements that project onto states that are superpositions of $\ket{\phi}$ with one (and then being orthogonal to the other two) of the states in \myeq{eqn1007}.
-These must be product states, or they cannot lead to a measurement that is LOCC.
-There are six such states including $\ket{\psi_{1}}$.
+Therefore, the only (refined) measurement discriminating these states must consist of elements that project onto states that are superpositions of $\vert{\phi}\rangle$ with one (and then being orthogonal to the other two) of the states in Eq.~\eqref{eqn1007}.
+There are six such states that are product, as required, including $\vert{\psi_{1}}\rangle$.
 They are